cnchi/HappyML/README.md

 # Revision History

 * 2021/06/06-01
+  * [NEW] MultipleRegressor: Now it can automatically detect if there are constants in the incoming X_train and X_test.
+If not, it will be added automatically.
+* 2021/06/06-01
   * [FIX] Heatmap in criteria.AssumptionChecker.features_correlation() will overlap with other plot.
 * 2021/06/03-01
   * [FIX] cluster_drawer() shows error message: "findfont: Font family ['sans-serif'] not found.
 Falling back to DejaVu Sans"